hmxmilohax/Guitar-Hero-II-Deluxe-360/README.md

 A random song button is also included on the song select screen to shuffle the library.

+Additionally, detailed song information in the style of RB/CH is available for DX songs out of the box.
+As of writing, Onyx support to output this information for dx on new conversions, is currently in development.
+Some specific artists, namely Harmonix and Neversoft, have custom colors for their author name.

+Potential detailed song information includes

+* Artist
+* Author
+* Album
+* Year
+* Genre
+* Origin
+* Difficulty
+* Length

+Previously converted tracks for gh2dx will not have this information unless manually applied.

+Album art is also supported.

+The build scripts will automatically detect album art in the `Content` directories for your song, and generate them where they need to go.

+These images are read from outside of the ARK as raw files.
+An `album_art` folder will be generated in `_build/Xbox` that contains these images for you.

+This support is also planned to be coming in a future Onyx update.

 ![Song Select](dependencies/images/songselect.png)

 ## Endgame Screen